racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Contributing/Home.md

 * Class method and attribute names are camelCase with leading lowercase
 * Function names are camelCase with leading lowercase
 * Constants are all upper case.
-* If the constant will be used outside the module that defines it, it should be declared as a PyLabs enumeration.
+* If the constant will be used outside the module that defines it, it should be declared as a Pylabs enumeration.
 * Global variables should be prefixed with a `g` (e.g. `gCounter`)

 * Root object file naming conventions